Why should I refinance my car?

 Reduce Your Interest Rate

 While many refinance customers are principally concerned with their car loan payments, some are more concerned with how much they will pay for their cars in total.
 As the example above illustrates, monthly payments do not tell the whole story when you consider how much you pay for your car.
 If you are paying a high interest rate over a long loan term, you may have low monthly payments, but you will end up paying a great deal of money for your car by the end of your loan.
 For this reason, many refinance customers seek to refinance their car loans to reduce their interest rates.
 A lower interest rate means lower interest charges per month, which in turn means that a larger portion of your monthly payments go towards paying your car loan principal (i.e. how much you borrowed) and less goes towards paying interest to your lender.

 Remove (or Add) Someone as a Co-signer

 The reasons for refinancing discussed above should not lead you to believe that the only reasons to refinance are related to saving money.
 Sometimes, a person may have more personal reasons to refinance, such as removing someone from his/her car loan.
 For instance, when a relationship comes to an end, a person may want to remove his/her ex-partner from his/her car loan.
 No matter your reason for refinancing, it is important to find the right loan that fits your personal needs.

 At IFS, we understand that everyone has a story, which is why our Finance Advisers take the time to listen to every customer’s reasons for refinancing.
 If you are looking to refinance your car loan, apply today.
-We will assign to you a dedicated Finance Adviser who will work with you to find you a better car loan.
+We will assign a dedicated Finance Adviser to you who will work to find you an auto loan that meets your needs.